RoseMcc04/CS-3667-RoseMcc/Week12Notes/SecurityAndPrivacy.md

 - **Session hijacking**
     - a type of attack where an attacker gets a valid session cookie and uses this to impersonate a legitimate user
 - When a user authenticates themselves with a web application, a session is created
-    - A session is a time period during which the user's authentification is valid
+    - A session is a time period during which the user's authentication is valid
     - During this time, they do not have to re-authenticate
     - Tracked by placing a session cookie on the user's device